TechNova-12611/RemoDrive/README.md

 6. Press Host!

 Your room is now live!
 Give the name of the room to anyone who wants to join, and have them follow the [how to join instructions](#joining-a-room)!

+# Credits
+RemoDrive is heavily inspired by [TeleDrive](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0), which is developed by [Mihir Chauhan](https://github.com/mihir-chauhan).
+RemoDrive is mostly developed by [Nv7](https://github.com/Nv7-GitHub) with contributions from the [FTC 12611 Team](https://github.com/TechNova-12611)